NomicFoundation/slang/documentation/public/user-guide/concepts.md

 for example.

-Query execution is based on `Cursor`s, and the resulting matches and unification bindings are returned as `Cursor`s as well.
+Query execution is based on `Cursor`s, and the resulting matches and unification captures are returned as `Cursor`s as well.
 This allows you to mix and match manual traversal, cursors, and queries.

 Multiple queries can be executed in a batch, and efficiently traverse the tree